teamdigitale/teamdigitale.governo.it/en/projects/developers.md

     desc: Our goal is to integrate the development of 10 different platforms in our community, involving the administrations responsible for them in the new open and collaborative development model.
   - period: Q1 2018
     title: Going beyond the &quot;Catalogue of the Reuse&quot; model
-    desc: Public review started for our new [guidelines](https://developers.italia.it/en/reuse) that supersede the current AgID &quot;Reuse Catalogue&quot;, promoting the publishing of all code on collaborative platforms (such as GitHub or GitLab).
-We aim to go beyond (and simplify) the current system for sharing the code between different administrations, a system which doesn't have the need for contracts or other bureaucratic impediments.
+    desc: Public review started for our new [guidelines](https://developers.italia.it/en/reuse) that supersede the current AgID &quot;Reuse Catalogue&quot;, promoting the publishing of all code on collaborative platforms, such as GitHub or GitLab.
+We aim to go beyond (and simplify) the current system for sharing the code between different administrations, with a system not requiring any contracts or other bureaucratic impediments.
   - period: Q2 2018
     title: API catalogue
     desc: Developers Italia now contains a new API catalogue with Swagger integration.
 Further work is planned on this catalogue.